You can now support Shaper Of Worlds on Patreon.

 Messy Kills (Su) When a visceraith reduces a living corporeal creature to 0 or less hit points, the victim's body is completely butchered, the skin bursts, the muscles are torn apart, and the organs shred and thrown around in a fountain of blood.
 The ground within 10 feet of the victim becomes difficult terrain for 1d4+1 rounds, the victim cannot be returned to life with effects that require intact body, and the visceraith can make a demoralize check as a free action, targeting all the sapient creatures that witnessed the demise.
 The visceraith also gains 2d6 × 5 temporary hit points if the victim was Medium (1d8 if Small, 3d6 if Large, with smaller or larger creatures adjusting the dice used as per natural weapon damage dice size progression).
 This is a death effect.

 Visceral Harvest (Su) Pieces of viscera torn from visceraith's victims keep floating around it forming a gruesome curtain within 30 feet radius.
 A visceraith can burn 10 temporary hit points to appear as a ghostly version of a person it killed as if using disguise self for 10 minutes.
 It can burn 25 temporary hit points to produce telekinesis (CL 10th).
 It can burn 100 temporary hit points to weave the stolen viscera into a temporary physical body to inhabit.
-The temporary body has 100 hit points that cannot be healed and decay at the rate of 5 points per hour, DR 10/silver and magic, Strength score of 20, and natural armor bonus replacing the deflection bonus to AC.
+The temporary body has 100 hit points that cannot be healed and decay at the rate of 5 points per hour, it also has DR 10/silver and magic, Strength score of 20, and natural armor bonus replacing the deflection bonus to AC.

 Visceraith are cruel, mad spirits formed when a powerful caster suffers from a terrible mishap involving death magic, portals, teleportation, or transformation, that butchered the dying body, and warped the extinguished mind.